sbw70/verification-constraints/labs/nuvl-edge/README.md

 The lab itself remains centered on one question:

-«Can distributed systems gain additional capability without allowing execution authority to migrate to components that were never intended to possess it?»
+Can distributed systems gain additional capability without allowing execution authority to migrate to components that were never intended to possess it?»